evansmurithi/cloak/README.md

-# 2fa
+# cloak

-A terminal based 2FA application.
+A Command Line OTP Authenticator application.

 This application will be implemented in rust as a means of learning the Rust programming language.